-Bael the Bard climbed the Wall, took the kingsroad, and entered Winterfell as a singer under the name of Sygerrik of Skagos.
-There he sang until midnight for the lord.
-Impressed by his skills as a singer, Lord Brandon Stark asked him what he wanted as a reward.
-Bael asked for the most beautiful flower blooming in Winterfell's gardens.
+According to legend, Bael the Bard climbed the Wall, took the kingsroad, and entered Winterfell as a singer under the name Sygerrik of Skagos.
+There he sang until midnight for Lord Brandon Stark.
+Impressed by Bael's skills as a singer, Brandon asked him what he wanted as a reward.
+Bael answered by requesting the most beautiful flower blooming in Winterfell's gardens.
 As the blue winter roses were just blooming, Brandon agreed to offer him one.
 The following morning the single virgin daughter of the lord had disappeared.
-In her bed was the blue winter rose Bael had received from her father.
+In her bed was the rose Bael had received from her father.

-After capturing Winterfell, Theon Greyjoy dreams of the feast that Eddard Stark held for King Robert Baratheon, except the feasters are all dead.
+After capturing Winterfell, Theon Greyjoy dreams of the feast that Eddard held for King Robert I Baratheon at Winterfell, except the feasters are all dead.
 Although he never met her, Theon thinks his vision of a slim, sad girl wearing a a crown of pale blue roses can only be Lyanna.

 References and Notes